 Go to the mattresses

-Prepare for a battle or adopt a warlike stance.
+To go to the mattresses is to prepare for a battle or adopt a warlike stance.

 In 1530 the combined troops of Charles V and Medici Pope Clement VII lay siege to Florence.
 The bell tower of San Miniato al Monte was part of the defences.
 Michelangelo Buonarroti, as he was good at most things, was put in charge of defending the city.
 He used the ploy of hanging mattresses on the outside of the tower to minimize damage from cannon fire.